CETONI-Software/sila_nemesys/README.md

 ```
 It is highly recommended to use a python virtual environment.
 You can let the installer create one for you or you can setup one yourself before running the installer.

-**Answer every question with "Yes" except for the first one (*"Install a virtual Python environment"*), if you already have your virtualenv activated!**
+**Answer every question with "Yes" except for the second one (*"Install a virtual Python environment"*), if you already have your virtualenv activated!**

 This automatically installs the gRPC library and the protobuf compiler `protoc`.
 Now you are ready to *use* the driver in the `impl` directory.